eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/vehicle_app_sdk/_index.md

 ## Vehicle Model Ontology

-The Vehicle Model is a tree-based model where every branch in the tree, including the root, is derived from a Model base class.
+The Vehicle Model is a tree-based model where every branch in the tree, including the root, is derived from the `Model` base class provided by the SDK.

 The Vehicle Model Ontology consists of the following classes: